H4HWV2011/msjarvis-public-docs/thesis/06-geodb-spatial-body.md

 │          "judge_pipeline_v2.1-rag-grounded" } }             │
 │                                                              │
 │  Background (async, 24h cycle):                             │
-│  jarvis-ingest-watcher                                      │
+│  allis-ingest-watcher                                       │
 │    → services.confidence_decay_loop                         │
-│    → msjarvisgis.public.gbim_entities (port 5432)           │
+│    → msallisgis.public.gbim_entities (port 5432)            │
 │    → 461–466 entities / cycle, 0 flagged (April 17, 2026)  │
-│    → Redis escalation consumer (jarvis-redis:6379)          │
+│    → Redis escalation consumer (allis-redis:6379)           │
 │                                                              │
 └─────────────────────────────────────────────────────────────┘
 ```

 > Figure 6‑1.
-RAG pipeline overview — April 17, 2026 final production baseline. `jarvis-unified-gateway` (host:**18018** → container:**8001**) is the external entry point. `jarvis-main-brain` (port **8050**) is the primary orchestrator.
-The confidence decay loop runs as a background async service inside `jarvis-ingest-watcher` on a 24-hour cycle against `msjarvisgis.public.gbim_entities`.
+RAG pipeline overview — April 17, 2026 final production baseline. `allis-unified-gateway` (host:**18018** → container:**8001**) is the external entry point. `allis-main-brain` (port **8050**) is the primary orchestrator.
+The confidence decay loop runs as a background async service inside `allis-ingest-watcher` on a 24-hour cycle against `msallisgis.public.gbim_entities`.
 99 containers Up, zero Restarting, zero Exited (April 17, 2026).

 ---

 ### 6.1 Alignment with GBIM, Hilbert Space, Semantic Memory, GeoDB, and Registries

 The GeoBelief Information Model (GBIM) defines how entities, places, and normative claims are represented across documents and spatial features.
-The `msjarvisgis` database (port **5432**, `postgis-forensic` container — 95 GB, 742 tables) is the authoritative spatial body. `msjarvis` (port **5432**, same container — 92 tables) is the GBIM application layer.
-The two `gbim_worldview_entity` tables in these databases have completely different schemas — the `msjarvisgis` version is the full spatial GBIM table with `confidence_decay`, `needs_verification`, and spatial geometry columns; the `msjarvis` version is a lightweight 4-column mirror.
-All decay, spatial ingest, and reverification operations target `msjarvisgis`.
+The `msallisgis` database (port **5432**, `postgis-forensic` container — 95 GB, 742 tables) is the authoritative spatial body. `msallis` (port **5432**, same container — 92 tables) is the GBIM application layer.
+The two `gbim_worldview_entity` tables in these databases have completely different schemas — the `msallisgis` version is the full spatial GBIM table with `confidence_decay`, `needs_verification`, and spatial geometry columns; the `msallis` version is a lightweight 4-column mirror.
+All decay, spatial ingest, and reverification operations target `msallisgis`.

-As of March 20, 2026, GBIM beliefs include 20,593 landowner records (`LANDOWNER_CORPORATE` and `LANDOWNER_GOVERNMENT` proposition codes) ingested from the WV assessor corpus and materialized in `mvw_gbim_landowner_spatial` in `msjarvisgis`.
+As of March 20, 2026, GBIM beliefs include 20,593 landowner records (`LANDOWNER_CORPORATE` and `LANDOWNER_GOVERNMENT` proposition codes) ingested from the WV assessor corpus and materialized in `mvw_gbim_landowner_spatial` in `msallisgis`.
 These landowner beliefs are accessed via a dedicated PostgreSQL-native path through `gbim_query_router` (port 7205).
-As of April 17, 2026, `gbim_entities` in `msjarvisgis` carries **466 tracked entities** with a confirmed-live decay loop running on a 24-hour cycle.
+As of April 17, 2026, `gbim_entities` in `msallisgis` carries **466 tracked entities** with a confirmed-live decay loop running on a 24-hour cycle.

 The Hilbert‑space state view treats the system's overall knowledge and constraints as a very high‑dimensional state vector.
 RAG interactions are projections into lower‑dimensional subspaces.
 For text, those projections use **384-dimensional vectors from `all-minilm:latest`** (`hnsw:space: cosine`).
-For space, they use centroid‑based spatial filters over PostgreSQL `msjarvisgis`‑derived features.
+For space, they use centroid‑based spatial filters over PostgreSQL `msallisgis`‑derived features.
 For structured ownership questions, they use SQL aggregations over `mvw_gbim_landowner_spatial`.
 For belief quality, the decay loop continuously reduces confidence scores and flags entities whose decay crosses a threshold — resetting to 1.0 when a `reverify_*()` function confirms the entity in source.

 **Database Integration — ★★ Confirmed April 17, 2026:**